SAIKIRAN7322/VendorManagementSystem/README.md

 # VendorManagementSystem
+PS:Open this file in raw format for better view
 DESCRIPTION:
 This project is for handling vendor profiles, track purchase orders, and calculate vendor performance metrics.
 The Project name is fatmug